 If your company would like to build trust with potential clients and their auditors through a SOC-1 report, get in touch with the Roseville CPAs from Cook CPA Group.
 Our accountants can help your businesses with all types of audits, including SOC-1 M audit reports.
-Contact us as soon as possible to learn more about our services.
-Call (916) 259-8471.

 Understanding the SOC-1 Audit Report

 The purpose of a System and Organization Control (SOC) is to provide an organization’s clients certainty that they can handle financial transactions with efficiency and confidentiality.
 It is mostly used by auditors who work with clients of service organizations.
 Since SOC reports provide information about a company’s controls and financial reporting, they are commonly used as a metric for how well an organization has maintained its accounting.